 Bathing

 Also, the frequency of these baths will depend on your dog’s breed and level of activity.
-When they always go out in the yard, it’s good to give more baths.
+When they always go out in the yard, it’s good to give them more baths.

 Trimming and Clipping